Frequentist and Bayesian inference for Gaussian-log-Gaussian wavelet trees, and statistical signal processing applications: Examples of applications

-The idea of labelling wavelet coefficients with the GLG model is overall the same as presented above for the GFM model, with the differences arising from the continuous nature of the hidden states and different algorithms being applied for parameter estimation and state estimation.
-First, the EM algorithm in \cref{sec:3.2} is used to provide an estimate $\widehat\theta$ of the parameter vector of the GLG model.
-Second, in analogy with \cref{eq:viterbi_eq} we compute the MAP estimate $\widehat{\v s^{(t)}}$.
-However, the Viterbi algorithm cannot be used here: The Viterbi algorithm computes the MAP estimate by successively maximizing the terms in \cref{e:1} associated to each level of the wavelet tree.
-For the GFM model, it is easy to perform these maximization steps due to the fact that the hidden state space is finite.
-For the GLG model, the MAP estimate can be computed at the finest level, but this estimate is a complicated function that cannot easily be used in the remaining maximization steps.
-Instead, we note that
+The idea of labelling wavelet coefficients with the GLG model is overall the same as presented above for the GFM model, with the differences arising from the continuous nature of the hidden states and from different algorithms being applied for parameter estimation and state estimation.
+First, an estimate ${\widehat{\v\theta}}$ of the parameter vector of the GLG model is obtained.
+Second, in analogy with \textup {(\ref {eq:viterbi_eq})} we compute the MAP estimate ${\widehat{\mathbf s^{(t)}}}$ by noting that